NagareNegishi/Tower-Defense-CGRA252/README.md

 # Game Description
-What is the style of the game, what are similar games -Tower Defense similar to Bloons TD
+What is the style of the game, what are similar games
+- Tower Defense similar to Bloons TD

 What is the main game mechanic
--Before each round player sets up and upgrades towers -Enemies spwan in waves and try to reach players base -Player takes damage for every enemy that makes it through to base -When base health reaches 0 game is over
+- Before each round player sets up and upgrades towers
+- Enemies spwan in waves and try to reach players base
+- Player takes damage for every enemy that makes it through to base
+- When base health reaches 0 game is over

 A list of the challenging engine technology that will be learnt/used.
--Superclass for upgrading towers
+- Superclass for upgrading towers
--Balancing tower damage with enemy health/scaling
+- Balancing tower damage with enemy health/scaling
--